mikhashev/personal-context-manager/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same [CC0 1.0 Universal License](LICENSE) that covers the project.
+By contributing to this project, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the project.

 ## Thank You!